Open592/documentation/jav-config.md

 ### Locale strings

-The `jav_config` configuration file provides the ability to implement rudementary localization with the usage of "locale strings".
+The `jav_config` configuration file provides the ability to implement rudimentary localization with the usage of "locale strings".
 These are configuration items with the following format:

-`msg=<key>=<value`
+`msg=<key>=<value>`

 And are used for all user facing strings within the applet viewer